How to catch salmon in Otago Harbour

 Anglers fish for salmon in Otago Harbour in their own unique fashion.
 Whereas in the main salmon rivers to the north almost all fish are caught on zed spinners and hex-ticers, in Otago harbour fish are caught either on bait or by trolling lures behind a boat with the aid of a paravane, or in some cases a downrigger.
 These methods are rarely used for salmon fishing in New Zealand.

 Most salmon are caught trolling.
 Indeed this method is by far the most productive.
 Locals know the best places to troll their lures both within the harbour and outside the entrance off Taiaora Head.
 The salmon appear to gather at certain spots where they are detected by the boat’s echo sounder.
 The paravane seems to be the most popular way to get a spinner down to the salmon as the fish are mostly caught on or near the bottom.
-With a bit of thought and adjustment of the attachment point it is possible to troll several paravane at the same time without a tangle.
+With a bit of thought and adjustment of the attachment point, it is possible to troll several paravanes at the same time without a tangle.

 Video below: Dunedin’s Water of Leith could be home to thousands of smolt by the end of the year thanks to the Dunedin Community Salmon Trust’s breeding programme.
 Published on 1 Jun 2016

-For those without boats the inner harbour and Port Chalmers are very popular with anglers fishing with baited hooks.
+For those without boats, the inner harbour and Port Chalmers are very popular with anglers fishing with baited hooks.
 The method here is to use a whole baitfish bridle hooked with two to three hooks (1/0 – 3/0 Gamakatsu Octopus hooks) and suspended just off the bottom with the aid of a float.
 I’d use 40lb mono for the rig.
 The exact rig differs between anglers with many insisting their rigging method is the best.
-The bait fish are either locally caught yellow-eyed mullet about 10-20cm in length or frozen pilchards (imported from Australia) purchased from local tackle stores.
+The baitfish are either locally caught yellow-eyed mullet about 10-20cm in length or frozen pilchards (imported from Australia) purchased from local tackle stores.
 This wharf fishing is an immensely enjoyable and laid-back form of fishing and a wonderful way to spend an afternoon with the kids.

 There are few places where steps lead down to the water; so the net really is an essential item to have in the car boot!
 The hooked salmon is played out and eventually lead over the net before being lifted.
 The operation requires the help of another angler to guide and lift the net.
 Interestingly Dunedin and Port Chalmers continue to permit the public almost total access to their wharves while elsewhere in New Zealand anglers are met with high fences and locked gates!

 Rods and reels are generally the same as those used for river fishing.
-However many prefer a 12 foot rod as this helps to keep the float, and later the hooked salmon, away from a tangle with the dreaded wharf piles.
-Anglers fish with an eight foot rod and 20lb monofilament line.
+However many prefer a 12-foot rod as this helps to keep the float, and later the hooked salmon, away from a tangle with the dreaded wharf piles.
+Anglers fish with an eight-foot rod and 20lb monofilament line.
 Nowadays most anglers fish with braided lines instead of mono.

 NZ Salmon Anglers Newsletter May 2015.
 These guys do great work to enhance our salmon fishery.
 The Daniels Showcase Jewellers Otago Harbour Salmon Fishing Competition was held on 28 February-1 March 2015.
 The event attracted 280 competitors.
 There are pictures and results included in this New Zealand Salmon Anglers Association May 2015 Newsletter .pdf The part about the Otago Harbour competition starts on page 22.
 You may wish to consider joining the New Zealand Salmon Anglers Association.
 Family membership is just $30 pa.